v1.0.0

 GitHub Action #

-Use Arklint as a first-class GitHub Action with built-in diff mode, version pinning, and strict mode.
+Use Arklint as a first-class GitHub Action with built-in diff mode, inline PR annotations, version pinning, and strict mode.

 .arklint.ymlyaml